fastleansmart/grabana-devcontainer/README.md

 Dashboards are generally defined under `pkg/dashboards/dashboard/yourAmazingDashboard.go`.
 Be sure to register your dashboard in `pkg/dashboards/dashboards.go` for them to be built.

+### Example

+An example of how to use this Repo can be found [here](https://github.com/SchneiderMaster/grabana-devcontainer-demo)

 ## Publishing dashboards

 To publish dashboards to your real Grafana instance, build them using the following command: